 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 It’s a great feeling when you give a gift that delights a loved one—and it probably means that you scoured through plenty of ideas before landing on a true winner.
 But while gift-giving can be fun, knowing the impact these new products can have on the environment can take some of the holiday spirit out of shopping.
 Though any new product will contribute to emissions due to its manufacturing and shipping processes, these environmentally friendly options can help cut down on waste and carbon footprint.
-From replacing single-use plastics like water bottles and coffee cups to going green by riding a bike to work, these picks in our sustainable gift guide are a must-have for anyone who wants to help the planet.
+From replacing single-use plastics like water bottles and coffee cups to going green by riding a bike to work, these are our picks for sustainable gifts that are a must-have for anyone who wants to help the planet.